 Harambee Arts partners with Community Based Rehabilitation, Bhaktapur, working with children with disabilities, families and communities to create a society where all are included in school, work, social and family activities.
 CBR also runs a school for deaf children and envisions an inclusive Nepal.

 We also partner with Raksha Nepal, a humanitarian organization, which has been working for sexually exploited girls, women and their children since its establishment in 2004.
 Its main target is to protect those women and young girls working in the so-called informal entertainment sectors (massage parlors, dance bars and cabin restaurants) from trafficking and sexual violence by enhancing their knowledge, awareness and socio-economic status.
-Raksha Nepal advocates “to make the society free of compulsive prostitution.”
+Raksha Nepal advocates “to make the society free of compulsive prostitution.
+Additionally we partner with the Society For Children With Down Syndrome And Other Disabilities”

 In 2012 and 2013, Harambee Arts organized two-week Work/Study Programs in Kathmandu, attended by twelve women from around the world, to study and practice Expressive Arts with our Nepali team of trafficking survivors and their support staff.
 The experience included five days intensive training and five days working with our partners, Raksha Nepal and CBR Bhaktapur and recently rescued girls cared for by Shakti Samuha.